cr0wst/demo-twofactor/rough-draft.md

 * The user has successfully verified their identity.
 * They are expired.

-We will take advantage of Spring Scheduler to clean them up periodically.
+We will take advantage of Spring scheduler to clean them up periodically.

 ### Working with the Verification Information
 Create the `VerificationRepository` interface in the `verify` package.